-- Exclusionary ESG screening: The fund aims to exclude certain sectors, types of securities, or companies from its portfolio based on certain ESG-related activities, business practices, societal values or norms-based criteria. - ESG integration: The fund explicitly considers ESG-related factors that are material to the risk and return of the investment ("financially material ESG factors"), alongside traditional financial and non-financial factors when making investment decisions with the aim of improving risk-adjusted returns. - Positive ESG tilt: The fund aims to invest a greater percentage of assets to sectors or companies that exhibit positive ESG characteristics or those that demonstrate positive momentum towards becoming more ESG focused. - ESG best-in-class: The fund aims to invest in companies that perform better than their peers on one or more performance metrics related to ESG factors. - ESG thematic investing: The Fund aims to invest in sectors, industries, or companies that are expected to benefit from long-term macro or structural ESG-related trends. - ESG stewardship: The fund uses rights and position of holdings in investee companies, wherever the investment is in an investee company's capital structure, to influence the activities or behavior of such companies, including through engagement and voting activities.
+- Exclusionary ESG screening: The fund aims to exclude certain sectors, types of securities or companies from its portfolio based on certain ESG-related activities, business practices, societal values or norms-based criteria. - ESG integration: The fund explicitly considers ESG-related factors that are material to the risk and return of the investment ("financially material ESG factors"), alongside traditional financial and non-financial factors when making investment decisions with the aim of improving risk-adjusted returns. - ESG stewardship: The fund uses rights and position of holdings in investee companies, wherever the investment is in an investee company's capital structure, to influence the activities or behavior of such companies, including through engagement and voting activities.

-Categories of Funds
+Category of Funds